reallygooday/BertelsmannScholarship/README.md

 _More than 45,000 people from all over the world applied for the Scholarship.
 15,000 recipients are participating in the First Phase.
 Top passionate, motivated and resilient scholars from the initial Challenge will earn one of 1,600 full scholarships to the Nanodegree program._

 _My name is Angela, and I am a novice in Cloud Computing.
 I have been selected for the first round of the Udacity technology scholarship program powered by Bertelsmann.
 The first round gives a chance to qualify for a full 6-month Scholarship.
 In the First Phase I work to complete Udacity Foundational course in the field of Cloud.
-I don't have access to LINUX distribution, but I use the command line in OS X on Apple system - MacBook Pro with macOS Catalina Version 10.15.1._
+I don't have access to LINUX distribution, but I use the default command line, bash version 3.2.57(1)-release in OS X on Apple system, MacBook Pro with macOS Catalina Version 10.15.1._

 ![](/image/cloud.gif)